PLSE-Lab/Qwiklabs-Checker/README.md

 # Getting Started

 To get started, you need Python version 3.7 or greater.
 This is required since the script uses Data Classes, which were added in that version.
-You should also run `pip install -r requirements.txt` to install the required libraries.

 # Input Formats